devnich/python-programming/README.md

 # Built-in Functions and Help

-## How do we find out what\'s possible?
+## How do we find out what's possible?

 - Python.org tutorial
 - Standard library reference (we will discuss libraries in the next section)
 - References section of this document
 - Stack Overflow

 ## (Optional) Use comments to add documentation to programs

-Leave notes for Future You about what you\'ve learned and how your code works.
+Leave notes for Future You about what you've learned and how your code works.

 ``` python
 # This line isn't executed by Python